 Society is absurd these days, and trust me, I have heard it all from people who want to argue my stances.
 A lot of people tell me how I am “wasting my life” due to me wanting to tend to my home by being a housewife/stay at home mom one day.
 I am called “brainwashed,” “wanting little in life,” and the list continues, but that is far from the truth.
 I believe in putting my priorities in order, and God commands me to put my future husband and children first before anything else.

 I would rather raise a family than protest in the streets for no reason.
-I would rather cook dinner for my husband, clean his laundry, iron his shirts, fix his lunch and tie every morning rather than lose my dignity by waving a hideous sign outside of the Capitol Building.
+I would rather cook dinner for my husband, clean his laundry, iron his shirts, fix his lunch every morning rather than lose my dignity by waving a hideous sign outside of the Capitol Building for “abortion” or something else that is against God.

 Also, I would rather be a virtuous wife and mother than be a societal women who is praised by the masses.
 I am okay with being a “nobody” in this life, because I would rather have the love and affection from my husband and children than have love from the world.
 As long as my family knows that I am willing to sacrifice everything for them, then that I consider that a “job well done.”